750 Motor Club: F1000

-The championship previously known as Formula Jedi joined the 750 Motor Club in 2019 and has established itself as the premier bike-engined, single-seater category in the UK and provides some of the fastest lap times in the country.
-Using a proven ‘slicks and wings’ racing car with excellent handling characteristics and powered by a 1000cc high performance motorbike engine, the cars reach 60 mph in just 3 seconds and go on to 150 mph, while revving to around 14000rpm.
+The championship previously known as Formula Jedi joined the 750 Motor Club in 2019, and has established itself as the premier bike-engined, single-seater category in the UK, which provides some of the fastest lap times in the country.
+Using a proven ‘slicks and wings’ racing car with excellent handling characteristics and powered by a 1000 cc high performance motorbike engine, the cars reach 60 mph in 3 seconds and go on to 150 mph, while revving to around 14000 rpm.